 The Magic Wand

-The thyrsus is a remarkable piece of equipment: when granted Dionysian power, it is capable of conjuring forth water, wine, milk from the land.
-It doubles as a fearsome weapon too, impaling its victims and thus granting the female Bacchae the kind of physical domination usually associated with men.
+The thyrsus is a remarkable piece of equipment: when granted Dionysian power, it was capable of conjuring forth water, wine, and milk from the land.
+It doubled as a fearsome weapon too, impaling its victims and thus granting the female Bacchae the kind of physical domination usually associated with men.
 It is, then, a transformational item, granting people new and supernatural powers that extend beyond gender norms and social convention.
 Another important aspect of the thyrsus is that it is a kind of phallic symbol, emphasising Dionysus’ status as a god of fertility and the ecstatic sexual abandon his rituals include.

 One woman struck her thyrsus on a rock

 and a spring of water shot out, bubbling.

 Another drove her fennel wand into the ground

 and the god released a jet of wine.

 Those who wanted milk

 Pure honey spurted and streamed

 from the tips of their wands.